Dharamkot – a Hippie village in the Himalayas

 Where to Stay in Dharamkot

-Upon reaching Dharamkot, you can replenish your energy at any one of the beautiful cafes.
-I have never had a bad meal or a bad cup of coffee or tea in this area.
-Feel free to ask the staff in the café for a place to stay since most of them rent out rooms in their own properties.
-The room rates are obviously high at the entry point, i.e., Trek and Dine (Upper Dharamkot) and they get cheaper as the road becomes smaller (Lower Dharamkot).
-A twin room with a toilet costs around INR 500 per night inside the village.
+If you arrive here without a booking, the just keep in mind that the room rates are obviously high at the entry point, i.e., Trek and Dine (Upper Dharamkot) and they get cheaper as the road becomes smaller (Lower Dharamkot).
+If you’re lucky, you can even find a twin room with a toilet for as low as INR 500 per night inside the village.

 The Vibe in Dharamkot: